-Corrective Action 3: If you wear corrective lenses for nearsightedness, you will require them to see the reticle in focus, as it is projected onto the target plane.
+Corrective Action 3: If you wear corrective lenses for nearsightedness, you will require them, not reading glasses, to see the reticle in focus, as it is projected onto the target plane.
 If you wear bifocals or have astigmatism, you may see a distorted reticle.